Test Square APIs in the Sandbox

 OAuth API

-OAuth Walkthrough: Authorization Using a Test Account lets you test each of the three stages of OAuth without using production seller accounts.
+OAuth Walkthrough: Test Authorization with a Web Server lets you test each of the three stages of OAuth without using production seller accounts.
 The OAuth API is used to obtain permission from a seller to manage their resources.

 Orders API